ZerrafRX/Install-Klipper-Screen-For-BTT-HDMI-5/README.md

-Once Klipper screen is installed you will have to edit your Moonraker.cfg on eithe mainsail or fluid add this to your trusted clients srction
+Once Klipper screen is installed you will have to edit your Moonraker.cfg on either mainsail or fluid add this to your trusted clients section
 ```shell
 [authorization]
 trusted_clients: